jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 the terminal shows passing tests.

-I started with a list that contained 4 things, added something using the `append <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#more-on-lists>`_ method, then confirmed what I added is now part of the list
+I started with a list that contained 4 things, added something using the `append <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#more-on-lists>`_ method, then confirmed what I will added is now part of the list

 ----